-Once admitted, the Program has the following requirements that must be completed by orientation:
+Once admitted, the PPH has the following requirements that must be completed:

-- 1. All entering students must complete the online Health Insurance Portability Accountability Act (HIPAA) training before the MPH Orientation.
-More information can be found on page 24 of this bulletin. - 2.
-All entering students must complete the online Protection of Human Subjects training before the MPH Orientation.
+- 1. All entering students must complete the online Health Insurance Portability Accountability Act (HIPAA) training before the PPH Orientation.
+More information can be found on page 29 of this bulletin. - All entering students must complete the online Protection of Human Subjects training before the PPH Orientation.
 The course is offered by the Collaborative Institutional Training Initiative (CITI).
-More information can be found on page 24 of this bulletin. - 3.
-All entering students must take an on-line Math Assessment no later than the time of Orientation (if later, it must be with permission of the Director) and prior to enrolling in the Biostatistics courses.
+More information can be found on page 29 of this bulletin. - 3.
+All entering students must complete the online training in Academic Integrity and Avoidance of Plagiarism within 3 weeks of Orientation - 4.
+All entering students must complete an initial self-assessment based on their respective programs' competency model(s).